CryptoGnome/Community-Tools/ProfitTrailer-Tools/README.md

 # ProfitTrailer-Tools

-A collection of tools created and curated by our community!
+A collection of ProfitTrailer Tools created and curated by our community!

-If you want your tool listed here please PM @Aqua#0247 on Discord!
+If you want your ProfitTrailer Tool listed here please PM @Aqua#0247 on Discord!